2016 Iranian Assembly of Experts election

+Incumbents were reelected in 49 of the assembly's 88 seats.

 Background

 In the previous election, The Two Societies endorsed 81 candidates in a joint statement and were able to win 69 seats out of 86.
 The reformists did not reach a coalition and lost the election.

 Along with the Parliamentary elections, it was the first election since the implementation of a landmark nuclear agreement between 5+1 and Iran that saw it curb sensitive nuclear activities in return for the lifting of sanctions against Iran.
 The deal was opposed by many hardliners but backed by moderates and reformists.
-Over 30 million Iranians voted in the elections, according to BBC.
+Over 30 million Iranians voted in the elections, according to the BBC.

 According to Deutsche Welle, several polling stations were left open until midnight, in order to enable millions of voters that came late to take part in the elections.